Lifecycle emails are an important part of forming, developing and strengthening the relationship between your business and your customers.

 - Use NPS surveys to learn more when customers respond directly to your lifecycle emails with their thoughts, opinions and ideas.

 - Send NPS surveys if and when customers become inactive to find out more about what’s holding them back from using your product.

 Because NPS is built around such a simple survey, it’s an incredibly flexible system that you can use in a wide variety of situations.
 From onboarding emails to announcements, NPS has a place in almost every part of the customer lifecycle email process.

 Send NPS Surveys and Calculate Your Score With Retently

 Retently makes it easy to send Net Promoter Score surveys to your customers, letting you read, analyze and act on customer feedback to increase retention and build a larger, more profitable business.

-Get started now by creating your free Retently trial account and survey up to 100 customers to calculate your Net Promoter Score and gain real feedback.
+Get started by creating your free Retently account and survey up to 100 customers at no cost.
 No long-term obligation, contract or credit card is required.